george-hawkins/pololu-romi-jetbot/pid.md

 His goal setting example where he tells the robot to achieve a position 5m ahead of its current position is very interesting.
 It'll work it's way out thru doors etc. to get to that location even if there are walls in the way.
 I suspect though that if there's a wall in the way it depends on door placement as to whether it ever gets to its goal - without building up some kind of [SLAM](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping)-like awareness of its environment it can presumably quite easily end up in long cycles.
 Though perhaps odometry is enough to tell that it's returned to a location it has already visited and cause it to change its behavior.

 TODO: this goal achieving, as the lowest priority behavior behind more immediate responses like avoiding obstacles, results in impressive behavior - it would be nice to wire in the Nano, as if it were an IR sensor, to an Ardupilot setup so Ardupilot could achieve goals with the Nano providing an avoidance behavior (though it seems backwards that the STM32 controller manages the overall process while all the power of the Nano just provides an avoidance behavior).

+David mentions his (very 90s) home page in his video - it can be found [here](http://www.geology.smu.edu/dpa-www/myrobots.html).
+In his talk he mentions subsumption architecture (see [here](https://en.wikipedia.org/wiki/Subsumption_architecture)) on Wikipedia) and his home page links to a long [article](http://www.geology.smu.edu/dpa-www/robo/subsumption/) that's he written on subsumption that provides more details on much that he covers in the video.

 ---